Clay County, South Dakota

 Clay County is a county in the U.S. state of South Dakota.
-As of the 2020 United States Census, the population was 14,967.
+As of the 2020 census, the population was 14,967, and was estimated to be 15,245 in 2024.
 The county seat is Vermillion, which is also home to the University of South Dakota.
 The county is named for Henry Clay, American statesman, US Senator from Kentucky, and United States Secretary of State in the 19th century.

-Clay County comprises the Vermillion, SD Micropolitan Statistical Area, which is also included in the Sioux City-Vermillion, IA-SD-NE Combined Statistical Area.
+Clay County comprises the Vermillion, SD Micropolitan Statistical Area, which is also included in the Sioux City-Vermillion, Iowa-SD-Nebraska Combined Statistical Area.

 History

 The future Clay County area was opened for legal settlement in 1859.
 In Autumn 1859, Ahira A. Partridge (who would become the first elected sheriff of the county) crossed the Missouri river into the Dakota territory, and became the first white man to settle, on 160 acres of land that now underlies Vermillion.
 In 1862 the county was formally organized.
 The Clay County Courthouse was built in 1912.

 Clay County is the name of 17 other counties in the United States, most of them named for Henry Clay.